kokchun/Data-engineering-AI22/Lecture-code/Lec5-Airflow_ELT/README.md

 - connect a machine learning task to predict waiting time for different attractions
 - show the results from this prediction in the dashboard

-This part will require a refactoring of the code so it will be in Lec6 instead.
+This part will require a refactoring of the code so it will be in Lec7 instead.
+Lec6 is a special lecture as it is Kokchuns last lecture and it will cover SCB data and evaluation of the education.